Nov 092023

 Tuesday sunrise, after sleeping a few hours on all the stuff inside the Westy

-Dust devil as people leave and open space reappears
+Dust devil, as people leave and open space reappears

 Monday afternoon exodus